-This host-level alert is triggered if storage capacity is full on the DataNodes.
-It uses the check_snmp_storage plugin.
+This host-level alert is triggered if storage capacity if full on the DataNode (90% critical).
+It uses the check_datanode_storage.php plug-in which checks the DataNode JMX Servlet for the Capacity and Remaining properties.

 - Cluster storage is full - If cluster storage is not full, DataNode is full